-- Heat up a large sauté pan or wok over high heat.
-Add oil and swirl.
+- Heat oil in a large skillet or wok over high heat.
+Swirl.

-- Place ginger, garlic and chili combination into the same pan.
-Quickly move it around in the remaining oil with your spatula.
+- Toss ginger, garlic and chili combination into the pan.
+Stir frequently until the shrimp is opaque.

-- Return shrimp into the pan.
-Quickly add salt, pepper and sugar.
-Stir until shrimps are evenly coated by all seasonings (about 30 seconds).
+- Quickly add salt, pepper, and sugar.
+Stir until shrimps are evenly coated by all seasonings, about 30 seconds.
 Dish.
 Garnish with green onion and serve immediately.

-The same amount of spices might be too strong for peeled shrimp.
-Be conservative if using peeled shrimp for this recipe.
+- The same amount of spices might be too strong for peeled shrimp.
+Reduce the spices accordingly if using peeled shrimp for this recipe.

 - I recommend purchasing your shrimp in the seafood section of an Asian market for the most authentic taste, but that will require a bit more prep time in order to devein the shrimp.